 Most cases of Cushing syndrome are due to exogenous glucocorticoids.
 Prevalence of exogenous Cushing syndrome depends on the frequency and spectrum of medical conditions requiring glucocorticoid treatment in a given population.
 Considerable variation in this frequency is observed in populations of different cultural and ethnic backgrounds.

-Exogenous steroids suppress the HPA axis, with full recovery taking as long as a year after cessation of glucocorticoid administration.
-Thus, patients who are on or who have taken steroids are at risk for developing an adrenal crisis if steroids are stopped or not increased during an acute illness.
+Exogenous steroids suppress the hypothalamic-pituitary-adrenal (HPA) axis, with full recovery taking as long as a year after cessation of glucocorticoid administration.
+Thus, patients who are on or who have taken steroids are at risk for developing an adrenal crisis if steroids are stopped abruptly or are not increased appropriately during an acute illness.

 Glucocorticoids’ bioavailability is between 60% and 100%.
-More than 90% of the circulating glucocorticoid binds to corticosteroid binding globulin (CBG).The unbound free hormone in the circulation binds to the glucocorticoid receptor (GR).
-GR consists of a carboxy terminal ligand binding domain, a DNA binding domain and an N terminal domain.
-Except for prednisolone, which has an affinity for CBG that is about half of cortisol.
-Other synthetic glucocorticoids, in comparison to cortisol, have much less affinity to CBG.
+More than 90% of the circulating glucocorticoid binds to corticosteroid-binding globulin (CBG), while the unbound free hormone in the circulation binds to the glucocorticoid receptor (GR).
+Except for prednisolone, all synthetic glucocorticoids have a relatively low affinity for CBG.

 Binding of the glucocorticoid to GR results in several intracellular processes of gene transcription and translation that ultimately lead to several actions of glucocorticoids on tissues.
 Some glucocorticoids can have cross activity with mineralocorticoid receptor (MR) due to significant homology between GR and MR.[11]

-Structural differences between glucocorticoid compounds result in different bioavailability, duration, onset of action, potency and metabolic profiles of each product.
-Downregulation of the nuclear factor-kappa B activation,[3] changes in the enzyme adenosine monophosphate-activated protein kinase activity,[4] and modulation of activator protein 1 (Fos/Jun)[5] are some of the important pathways that have been described.
-More research still needs to be conducted to fully understand the underlying signaling pathways and glucocorticoid tissue-specific responses.
+Structural differences between glucocorticoid compounds result in different bioavailability, duration, onset of action, potency, and metabolic profiles of each product.
+Down-regulation of nuclear factor-kappa B activation,[12] changes in the enzyme adenosine monophosphate-activated protein kinase's activity,[13] and modulation of activator protein 1 (Fos/Jun)[14] are some of the important pathways that have been described.
+More research needs to be conducted to improve understanding of the underlying signaling pathways and glucocorticoid tissue-specific responses.

 Table 1.
 Glucocorticoid Equivalencies[16]